 Have a travel goal!
 That’s one of the first things you need to think about before you start collecting points and miles.

-If you are reading this blog, you are interested in learning how to travel better for less money.
+If you’re reading this blog, it probably means you’re interested in learning how to travel better for less money.
 The best way to accomplish that is by using points and miles.
 One of the biggest mistakes people make when they get started is not focusing their earning towards a goal.
 Where do you want to travel?
 How would you like to get there?

 your whole family to Hawaii in economy class?
 Then you’ll need to collect miles that will get you there.
 The same goes if you want to take that bucket list trip to southeast Asia in business class.
 Having a boatload of Southwest miles won’t get you there because that’s not a place to which Southwest flies.
 Do you see a trend?

 Sharon and I tend to have our travel goals set for the next 1-3 years.
-By October of any year, I have to know where we are planning to go the following year because that’s when I have to block my vacation time with my job.
-On top of that we usually have an idea of where we want to go the year after that, and the year after that.
+By October of any year, I have to know where we’re planning to go the following year because that’s when I have to block my vacation time with my job.
+On top of that, we usually have an idea of where we want to go the year after that, and the year after that.
 These plans can change due to circumstances, like when Sharon got us tickets to see Harry Potter and the Cursed Child in London.
 I had to make that trip work and fortunately I had the right miles in the bank to get us there.